If you have issues with your back, you may have been surprised at how hard it can be to arrive at a correct diagnosis and treatment plan.

 If you have ever wondered why this is, look no further.
 Here are 4 big reasons why back pain is hard to both treat and diagnose:

 There are numerous potential issues when it comes to diagnostic tests.
 But the preeminent problem is that there is no single diagnostic test that can provide an accurate back pain diagnosis.

 So then, many diagnostic tests have limited value, and some may even be controversial.
 Of course, this does not mean that your medical professional cannot accurately diagnosis your back condition.
 For example, certain common conditions, like a lumbar herniated disc that leads to sciatica symptoms, can often be diagnosed quickly and accurately through a variety of tests, questions, and image scans.

 But the inadequacy of any single diagnostic test helps to explain why you may receive different diagnoses from different doctors.

-- Trial and error.
-Identifying the problem does not necessarily dictate the solution.
-There is often more than one way to treat a back condition, and finding the treatment that works best can be a process of trial and error.
-For example, some people with leg pain caused by a disc problem find that an epidural steroid injection provides great pain relief, while for others it has no effect at all.This makes it all the more important for you to educate yourself on your symptoms, conditions, and treatment options—the more you know, the better chance you have of finding meaningful and lasting pain relief.
+It is important to note that even if you correctly identify the underlying problem with your back, this does not necessarily dictate the proper treatment plan.
+There is typically more than one way to treat a back condition, and finding the treatment that works best for you can often times be a process of trial and error.

+With all the above factors, along with the advances in imaging and treatments, no one doctor can be an expert in regards to all spinal problems.This makes it all the more important for you to educate yourself on your symptoms, conditions, and treatment options.
+The more you know, the better chance you have of finding meaningful and lasting pain relief.